gortron/rss_app/README.md

 ## Motivation

 - We wanted to deploy our first webapp, after a week of learning Rails.
-- We like code that has a _raîson d'étre_.
+- We like code that has a _raison d'être_.
 While gRSSly isn't the first RSS reader, it's a useful utility nonetheless.
 - We aimed to stretch ourselves by implementing not just Rails, but unfamiliar tools like Postgres and Bootstrap as well.
 - We wanted to make our app accessible by deploying it to the web.